cwcyau/group-information/README.md

 #### Code repositories

 You are advised to regularly store program codes and scripts in a code repository (e.g. Github).

+### Slack

+There is a Group Slack channel for instant messaging style communications.
+Use this to ask quick questions or drop me a thought that I can pick up later.
+However, if it is important, use your Google Doc as Slack messages will not be permanently stored.

 ## Research Projects